 In 2010, Michael Fox researched Los Angeles' Summer Food Service Program to evaluate its health impact on the children who were participating.

-Deborah Chun has been conducting research over the last two summers on perception and taste, including a study on color's effect on food in 2010.
+Deborah Chun has conducted research for two summers on perception and taste, including a study on color's effect on food in 2010.

 An evaluation of soundscape and fine dining in New York City by Lauren Bunnell analyzed how sound in restaurants affect a patron's eating experience.